omorante/shinyepico/README.md

 # Installation and use

-Our package is now included in the 3.13 Release of [Bioconductor](https://bioconductor.org/packages/release/bioc/html/shinyepico.html).
+Our package is now included in the latest Release of [Bioconductor](https://bioconductor.org/packages/release/bioc/html/shinyepico.html).

-To install the package through Bioconductor you have to first install R 4.1 and enter:
+To install the package through Bioconductor you have to first install R 4.3 and enter:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))